emqx/emqttb/README.md

 #### \--autoscale, -A

-Pointer at autorate configuration, see:
+Pointer to autorate configuration, see:
 [groups/{}/autoscale](#groups/{}/autoscale)

 #### \--host, -h